NCAA Division I men's lacrosse tournament: Finals appearances by state

-Team Championships 1881–present
+Championships 1881–present

 Below is a list of team championship titles, inclusive of those awarded prior to the formation of the NCAA Division I Championship.
 These include the ILA champions (1881–1898), the USIULL and ILA champions (1899–1905), the USILL champions (1906–1925), the USILA champions (1926–1935), and the Wingate Memorial Trophy (1936–1972) recipients.
 Of note several schools have claimed their Northern and Southern Division titles won during the USILL years as national championships (based on the results of 3 or 4 intra-division games), while others have not.
 Still others were acclaimed in their time as unofficial title winners based on being leading teams in the collegiate ranks in particular years.
 Furthermore, the USILL (1906–1925) was a closed membership organization.
 Some strong teams of the era, such as Army and Navy, were never members, so that in some years, the USILL champion was not necessarily the best team in the United States.